 Payment terms, including the hourly rate, lump sum payments, or other payment arrangements, must be clear in the vendor agreement.
 Details like payment methods, schedules, and due dates should also be explicitly outlined.

-The aforementioned workflows can remind teams of payment timelines and amounts due.
+The aforementioned vendor contract management workflows can remind teams of payment timelines and amounts due.
 Additionally, the ability to track financials against an organization’s budget(s) is a huge plus – especially as vendor contract complexity and volume grow.

 For the vendor agreement to be legally binding, it needs to adhere to the elements of a contract:

-Click here to learn more about the elements of a contract.
+Click here to learn more about the elements of a contract so you can apply them to vendor contract management.

-Book a free demo to learn more about how CobbleStone® can transform your vendor contract processes!
+Book a free demo to learn more about how CobbleStone® vendor and contract management software can transform your vendor contract processes and is trusted by legal teams and other relevant professionals across the globe!

 *Legal Disclaimer: This article is not legal advice.
 The content of this article is for general informational and educational purposes only.
 The information on this website may not present the most up-to-date legal information.
 Readers should contact their attorney for legal advice regarding any particular legal matter.